Table of Contents

 Medicaid Look Back and the Penalty Divisor

-In order to properly explain the Medicaid penalty period, it is important to begin with a brief discussion of Medicaid’s look back rule.
+To properly explain the Medicaid penalty period, it is important to begin with a brief discussion of Medicaid’s look back rule.
 Essentially, when a Medicaid long term care applicant submits an application for benefits, a “look back” period of 60-months begins in which the Medicaid agency checks to ensure no assets were given away or sold for under fair market value.
-(California and New York have shorter look-back periods.)
+California and New York have shorter look-back periods.

-For Medicaid eligibility purposes, there is an asset (resource) limit, which in the majority of states, is $2,000 for an applicant (see state-by-state asset limits).
-If an applicant has assets over Medicaid’s limit, he / she must “spend down” the “excess” assets in order to meet the limit, and hence, become asset eligible.
-When “spending down” assets, it is vital that one does not violate Medicaid’s look back rule by giving away countable assets or selling them under fair market value (this is known as a “disqualifying transfer”).
-If an applicant, or his / her spouse, has made a disqualifying transfer, Medicaid will assume the assets were transferred with the intention of meeting the asset limit.
+For Medicaid eligibility purposes, there is an asset (resource) limit, which in the majority of states, is $2,000 for an applicant.
+See state-by-state asset limits).
+If an applicant has assets over Medicaid’s limit, they must “spend down” the “excess” assets to meet the limit, and hence, become asset eligible.
+When “spending down” assets, it is vital that one does not violate Medicaid’s look back rule by giving away countable assets or selling them under fair market value.
+Doing so is known as a “disqualifying transfer”.
+If an applicant, or their spouse, has made a disqualifying transfer, Medicaid will assume the assets were transferred with the intention of meeting the asset limit.
 The penalty for violating Medicaid’s look back rule is a period of time in which one is denied Medicaid long term care benefits.

-Please note that spousal transfers, or put differently, transferring assets from an applicant spouse to a non-applicant spouse, does not violate Medicaid’s look back rule.
-There are also other exceptions, such as the caregiver child exemption.
+Spousal transfers, or put differently, transferring assets from an applicant spouse to a non-applicant spouse, does not violate Medicaid’s look back rule.
+There are also other exceptions, such as the caregiver child exemption and sibling exception.

 What is the Medicaid Penalty Period?